reednel/Blog/2022-09-00-An-Introducton-to-RSA-Encryption.md

 ## RSA

 RSA is a public key ciphersystem, which means that everyone can know how to encrypt a message, but the encryption key is not sufficient to decrypt the message.
 So the encryption function is still invertible (otherwise there would be no way to decrypt), but it is not easy to find the inverse of the encryption function.
-A function like this is sometimes called a one-way function, or a trapdoor function.
+A function like this is called a [**one-way function**](https://en.wikipedia.org/wiki/One-way_function)[^1], or a trapdoor function.
+By "hard to decrypt" we mean something like "a modern computer could run until the universe burns out and still have almost no chance of decrypting".

 RSA leverages this fact to create its one-way functions: it is relatively easy to compute very large prime numbers, but very difficult to find the prime factors of large numbers.